couchbase/n1k1/README.md

     project) is a function call (which can sometimes be removed by compilation), instead of a send/recv on channels between goroutines.
-  - the pull-based paradigm, or the iterator approach, in contrast, involves additional checks for HasNext() across the operators in a query-plan.
+  - the pull-based paradigm, a.k.a. the iterator approach, in contrast, involves additional checks for HasNext() across the operators in a query-plan.
 - data-staging, pipeline breakers (batching)...
-  - batching results between operator may be more friendly to CPU instruction & data caches.
+  - batching results between operators may be more friendly to CPU instruction & data caches.
-  - data-staging also supports optional concurrency -- one or more goroutine actors can be producers that feed a channel to a consumer.
+  - data-staging also supports optional concurrency -- one or more goroutine actors can be producers that feed a channel to a consumer goroutine.
-  - a channel send is for a batch of items, instead of a separate send for each each individual item.
+  - a channel send is for a batch of multiple items, instead of a channel send for each individual item.
   - max-batch-size and channel buffer size between producer goroutines and consumer goroutine are designed to be configurable.
-  - recycled batch exchange between producer goroutines and consumer goroutine for less garbage creation.
+  - batches exchanged between producer goroutines and consumer goroutine are recycled back to the producer goroutines for less garbage creation.
 - query compilation to golang...
   - based on Futamura projections / LMS (Rompf, Odersky) inspirations.
-  - supports operator fusion, for fewer function calls.
+  - implements operator fusion, for fewer function calls.
   - lifting vars for resource reusability.
 - expression optimizations for static parameters.
-  - for example, with a `sales < 1000` expression, the `1000` can be
+  - for example, with an expression on `sales < 1000`, the `1000` can
-    evaluated once up-front, instead of being re-evaluated for every single tuple that's processed.
+    be evaluated up-front a single time, instead of being re-evaluated for every single tuple that's processed.
   - and, the `1000` can lead to a more direct numeric comparison.
 - for hashmaps...
   - couchbase/rhmap is a hashmap that supports []byte as a key,